Exotic dark matter search with the Majorana Demonstrator

-\textit{Bosonic DM.--} Several experiments have searched for both pseudoscalar (axionlike) and vector (dark photon) bosonic dark matter as an alternative to WIMP models.
-These are non-relativistic DM candidates whose mass energy is absorbed by a target atom through a variation of the photoelectric (or axioelectric) effect~\cite{pospelov2008, dimopoulos1985, avignone1987}, producing a peak at the rest mass energy.
-For axionlike particles, we assume a DM density $\rho_{\mathrm{DM}}$ = 0.3~GeV~cm$^{-3}$, and a DM velocity such that the energy is approximately equal to its mass, $\beta = v_\chi / c = 0.001$.
-This follows standard assumptions in Refs.~\cite{pospelov2008, gerda2020, vorren2017}, defining $m_\chi$ as the rest mass in keV.
+\textit{Bosonic DM.}-- Several experiments have searched for both pseudoscalar (axionlike) and vector (dark photon) bosonic dark matter~\cite{pospelov2008}.
+These are nonrelativistic DM candidates whose mass energy is absorbed by a target atom through a variation of the photoelectric effect~\cite{dimopoulos1985, avignone1987}, producing a peak at the rest mass energy.
+For axionlike particles, we assume the standard DM density, and a DM velocity such that the energy is approximately equal to its mass, $\beta = v_\chi / c = 0.001$, defining $m_\chi$ as the rest mass in keV.
 The DM flux (cm$^{-2}$ d$^{-1}$) becomes